Are You Pregnant? Learn how to Protect Yourself and Your Baby from Lead Poisoning

 - Were you born, or have you ever lived, in another country?

-- Do you use medicines, cosmetics, or spices from another country?
+- Do you use medicines, supplements, cosmetics, or spices from another country?

-- Do you, or someone with whom you live, have a job or hobby that could bring you into contact with lead?
+- Do you, or someone with whom you live, have a job (such as construction) or hobby (such as stained glass or making bullets) that could bring you into contact with lead?

 - Do you use pottery that was made in another country, painted china, or leaded glass?